shmh40/detectreeRGB/README.md

 The data used to evaluate and test Mask R-CNN and ITCfast are freely available at https://zenodo.org/record/5090039.

+## Colab scripts

+Scripts to run this project easily in Google Colab can be found in the colab directory in the *dev branch*.

 ## Workflow

 The workflow of the project is described by the following image.